Stonebridge Press: Stonebridge Press returns local focus

-Stonebridge Press expanded into northeastern Connecticut in 2005 by launching The Putnam Villager and two (later three) other free weekly newspapers, all under the Villager banner.
-The Villager name is also used for new free weekly newspapers started in July 2007 as The Sturbridge Villager, serving every home in Sturbridge, Massachusetts as well as every home in Wales, Holland, and Brimfield, Massachusetts.
-At the same time, the company launched the Charlton Villager, reaching every home in Charlton, Massachusetts.
-It also marked a period of change in circulation and distribution, as the Webster Times, Spencer New Leader, and Blackstone Valley Tribune were converted to free total market coverage weeklies, mailed to each home in the papers' coverage areas.
-By remaining "relentlessly local", the company has been successful in outperforming larger daily newspapers, even during the economic turbulence of 2008–2013.
+In 2005, Stonebridge Press expanded into northeastern Connecticut by launching The Putnam Villager, Thompson Villager, Woodstock Villager and Killingly Villager.
+The Villager name is also used for new weekly Massachusetts newspapers started in July 2007 as The Sturbridge Villager and The Charlton Villager.
+This time also marked a period of change in circulation and distribution, as the Webster Times, Spencer New Leader, and Blackstone Valley Tribune were converted to free "by request" weeklies, mailed to homes, upon request, in the newspapers' coverage areas.
+Remaining "relentlessly local" has paid off for the company.
+Despite the increasingly challenging environment for print newspapers, Stonebridge and Salmon have been successful in outperforming larger daily newspapers and shuttered competitors, even during the economic turbulence of 2008–2011, and the COVID-19 pandemic.